ArvensisSystems/profanity2-docker/README.md

 ### Python

 Use private keys as 64-symbol hexadecimal string WITH `0x` prefix:

 ```bash
 $ python3
 >>> hex((PRIVATE_KEY_A + PRIVATE_KEY_B) % 0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFEFFFFFC2F)
 ```

+# Docker Usage

+This is published on Docker as `0xlynett/profanity2`.
+You can use it on [Vast](https://vast.ai) by selecting the image.
+From inside, you can run `./profanity2.x64`.
+Only tested on NVIDIA GPUs.

 # Usage

 ```
 usage: ./profanity2 [OPTIONS]